UNCLASSIFIED (U)

 b.
 An IBA should be used to procure transportation for official travel only when a CBA cannot be used or when travel is of an unanticipated, emergency nature and arranging travel through a TMC, thus using a CBA, would prevent accomplishment of the purpose of travel.

 c.
-All travelers who are eligible to hold an IBA and who travel more than two times in a fiscal year to carry out their fiscal duties are expected to obtain and use an IBA travel charge card (4 FAM 463.2).
+All travelers who are eligible to hold an IBA and who travel more than two times in a fiscal year to carry out their official duties are expected to obtain and use an IBA travel charge card (4 FAM 463.2).
 Travelers who are eligible to hold an IBA are responsible for paying the bill in full by the payment due date, for taking it with them on all official trips, and for requesting a replacement in a timely manner when their card has been lost, stolen, or is nearing expiration.

 d.
 An IBA may be used to pay for common carrier transportation (e.g., air or rail tickets), luggage fees, and other expenditures eligible for reimbursement per 14 FAM 560.
 An IBA may also be used as a guarantee for lodging and for car rentals when use of a rental car is authorized in advance.